Frequently Asked Questions

 Why do we need ICFC when there are many existing conservation organizations?

 Before ICFC was founded in 2007, Canada had no broad-scale international conservation organization, hence no easy way for Canadians to make tax deductible donations for global conservation priorities, although several Canadian charities undertake limited conservation-related work internationally.
-We do have good conservation NGOs in Canada, such as the Nature Conservancy of Canada, WWF Canada, and WCS Canada, as well as local land trusts, but their programs are almost entirely carried out within Canada.
+We do have good conservation NGOs and land trusts in Canada, but their programs are almost entirely carried out within Canada.

 Why should Canadians support international conservation?
 Shouldn't we be supporting conservation at home in Canada?